 - What are the best German countryside towns to visit?

 1. Rothenburg ob der Tauber

-Rothenburg ob der Tauber is a medieval village located on the outskirts of Stuttgart.
+Rothenburg ob der Tauber is a medieval town located on the outskirts of Stuttgart and near Nuremberg.

 One sight of the town is bound to transport you to the middle ages.
-Its cobblestoned streets and timber houses provide the ideal serene setting to spend a romantic evening with a loved one, so pack one of these top travel purses for a night out on the town.
+Its cobblestone streets and half-timbered houses provide the ideal serene setting to spend a romantic evening with a loved one, so pack one of these top travel purses for a night out on the town.

 Suppose you’re visiting during the winter season.
 In that case, the simple village’s beauty is further accentuated by snow and Christmas lighting, transforming it into a town right out of a Disney movie.

 The town is located only 115 km from Stuttgart, so you can easily take a day trip and return to your lodgings in the evening.

 Besides that, the streets sell delicious German treats throughout the evening, so you can enjoy the view while indulging in German food culture.

 Believe it or not, Schwerin’s small town is the capital of the state Mecklenburg-Vorpommern in Germany.